yarisvt/tyk-docs/tyk-docs/content/configure/tyk-gateway-configuration-options.md

 ### <a name="proxy_default"></a>proxy_default_timeout

-This can specify a default timeout for upstream API requests.
+This can specify a default timeout in seconds for upstream API requests.

 > **NOTE:** This option is available from v2.3.8 onwards.